Year 3

 We have a few activities timetabled every week.

-Monday and Tuesday - children may have music lessons in school
+Monday, Tuesday and Wednesday - children may have music lessons in school

-Wednesday and Thursdays - PE lessons
+Monday and Tuesday - PE lessons

 On PE days, please come to school wearing your PE uniform.
 Pupils need to wear a plain white t-shirt (or one with the school logo) and plain black or navy bottoms.
 Shorts or leggings are best in summer.
 A school jumper or school sweatshirt should be worn as a warmth layer when needed.
 Trainers appropriate for undertaking PE should be worn rather than fashion trainers.